|

 5 Risks of Alcohol Abuse During a Divorce

-If alcoholism is a factor prior to the divorce or comes to light during proceedings, it can impact the outcome for both partners.
+If alcoholism is a factor before the divorce or comes to light during proceedings, it can impact the outcome for both partners.

 1. Alcoholism May Affect the Grounds for Divorce